cyberwani/wordpress-theme-boilerplate-1/README.md

-# Frontend Boilerplate
+# WordPress Theme Boilerplate
-This repository contains another simple but powerful boilerplate for creating frontend themes.
+This repository contains another simple but powerful boilerplate for creating WordPress themes.
-It sets up a powerful an assistive environment for development and to write in meta language to common web technologies.
+It is based on this [frontend-boilerplate](https://gitlab.com/jdoubleu/frontend-boilerplate).

 ## Introduction
-It's a simple but powerful boilerplate for building frontend themes.
-However it is not perfect at the time - and won't ever be - so I will update it continuously.
-You are welcome to open an issue or creating a pull request.
+This boilerplate will be updated and extended by time.
+If you have suggestions or any need of change, you're welcome to open an issue.
+It aims to be a modular, easily extendable, easy to setup and system independent boilerplate which you can setup within seconds.

+As it is based on the [frontend-boilerplate](https://gitlab.com/jdoubleu/frontend-boilerplate) it includes many functionalities provided by it.
+Checkout this documentation as well.

 ## Requirements
 You need to have:
+* [`Composer`](https://getcomposer.org/) installed.
+You can use it system-wide or locally in your project.
+Checkout the documentation for more information.
 * [`Node.js`](https://nodejs.org/) (and `npm`) installed to your system (I tested it with `v6.2.1`)
 * [`Bower`](https://bower.io/) installed for vendor package management